aetperf/aetperf.github.io/_posts/2025-11-27-An-Example-ETL-Pipeline-with-dlt-SQLMesh-DuckDB.md

 # An Example ETL Pipeline with dlt + SQLMesh + DuckDB

-In this post, I walk through building a basic **ETL (Extract-Transform-Load)** pipeline — a common pattern for moving and transforming data between systems.
-I wanted to explore how three modern Python tools work together, and I found the combination to be quite effective for this kind of workflow.
+In this post, we walk through building a basic **ETL (Extract-Transform-Load)** pipeline, which is a common pattern for moving and transforming data between systems.
+We wanted to explore how three modern Python tools work together, and found the combination to be quite effective for this kind of workflow.

-The stack I used:
+The stack we used:

 - **dlt (data load tool)**: Handles both extraction (pulling data from Yahoo Finance into DuckDB) and loading (pushing transformed data to SQL Server)
 - **SQLMesh**: Manages SQL transformations with helpful features like version control, column-level lineage, and incremental processing
-- **DuckDB**: Serves as our in-process analytical database — no server setup required
+- **DuckDB**: Serves as our in-process analytical database, no server setup required

 ## Pipeline Architecture